BillyofBob/SOFTWARE-ENGINEERING-GROUP-11/README (2).md

 4. [Contribution Guidelines](#contribution-guidelines)

 ## 1. Project Overview
 The Poisonous Plant Identification System is designed to help users identify and differentiate between poisonous and non-poisonous plants.
+The Poisonous Plant Identification System's main objective is to identify unsafe plants in order to lower the number of fatalities or injuries as a result of plant poisoning.
 The system uses machine learning algorithms trained on extensive datasets to classify plant images and provide users with accurate information regarding their toxicity.
+This approach aims to improve public safety and awareness by giving people a fast and dependable way to identify potentially poisonous plants by utilising machine learning technology.

-### Key Features
+### Main Features
 - **Image Classification**: Automatically classify plant images as poisonous or non-poisonous.
 - **Toxicity Information**: Provide detailed toxicity profiles and symptoms associated with poisonous plants.
 - **User-Friendly Interface**: Easy-to-use interface for uploading images and receiving identification results.